FDA Drug Safety Podcast for Healthcare Professionals: Safety update for osteoporosis drugs, bisphosphonates, and atypical fractures

 related to long-term term bisphosphonate use.
 FDA will require a new Limitations of Use statement

-the uncertainty of the optimal duration of use of bisphosphonates for the treatment and/or
+uncertainty of the optimal duration of use of bisphosphonates for the treatment and/or prevention of

-patients when they pick up their bisphosphonate prescription.
-This Medication Guide will describe
+they pick up their bisphosphonate prescription.
+This Medication Guide will describe the symptoms of

-the symptoms of atypical femur fracture and recommend that patients notify their healthcare
+atypical femur fracture and recommend that patients notify their healthcare professional if they

-review of bisphosphonate use and the occurrence of atypical subtrochanteric and diaphyseal femur
+use and the occurrence of atypical subtrochanteric and diaphyseal femur fractures, as previously

 Safety Communication on March 10, 2010.

 including data summarized in the American Society for Bone and Mineral Research Task Force report

 regarding bisphosphonates and atypical subtrochanteric and diaphyseal femur fractures, released on